Homosexuality in modern sports: Legal cases in the United States

-The case of Jennifer Harris against Penn State, more specifically their women's basketball coach Rene Portland brought change to the world of sports.
-In 2006, a gay rights advocacy group, the National Center for Lesbian Rights, accused Rene Portland of forcing Jennifer Harris to transfer because of bias against lesbians.
-The advocacy group claimed that Portland was biased against lesbians for decades and cited a 1986 interview in which she claimed she talked to recruits and parents of recruits about lesbians stating, "I will not have it in my program."
-There were also claims of Portland telling key recruits—to discourage them from attending another school—that the other team was "full of lesbians."
-The lawsuit was eventually settled out of court and Penn State found Portland in violation of policy.
-She was fined $10,000 by the university in lieu of a one-game suspension and warned that another infraction would result in the termination of her employment.
-Rene Portland eventually resigned from her position as women's head basketball coach.
+The case of Jennifer Harris against Penn State, more specifically their women's basketball coach Rene Portland, was about homosexuality.
+In 2006, the National Center for Lesbian Rights accused Rene Portland of forcing Jennifer Harris to transfer because of bias against lesbians.
+The advocacy group claimed that Portland was biased against lesbians for decades, citing a 1986 interview in which she stated that she would not have lesbians in her program.
+The lawsuit was eventually settled out of court, with Penn State finding Portland in violation of policy.
+She was fined $10,000 by the university in lieu of a one-game suspension, and warned that another infraction would result in the termination of her employment.
+Portland resigned from her position as women's head basketball coach in March 2007.